abhishekchaturvedi-07/threejs-for-real-websites/readMe.md

 7)- Add HTML and integrate with JS
-	a)- Change the main color to whatever you want b)- Install GSAP for restoring the color to its prev state
+	a)- Change the main color to whatever you want b)- Install GSAP for restoring the color to its prev state 8)- Add Star Galaxy
+9)- Add Animation to text on load using GSAP properties 10)- Camera Movement TRANSITIONS
+11)-